 A guaranteed crowd-pleasing vegan Indian food item, chole is enjoyed by people of all ages.
 This chickpea-based curry not only tastes good but is also packed with lots of healthy ingredients.
 The spicy, mouthwatering dish is accompanied by puris or bhatura (fried Indian bread).

-These eight vegan Indian food items should all be on your must-eat list while traveling in India.
+These 12 vegan Indian food items should all be on your must-eat list while traveling in India.
 Happy travels!

 About the Author